BenjaminKobjolke/fman-favorites-windows/README.md

 - Remove a favorite directory.
 - Remove a favorite directory pair.
 - Set up directories as shorteners with a name.
 Then all paths under that directory will be set to the shortener's name and expanded to that path when going to it.
 This gives the ability to share favorites between system just using the paths in common.
-- There are four memory locations to set directory values that can be easily recalled as well.
+- There are four persistent hot directory locations that can be easily recalled and persist across fman restarts.
 Store from any panel and restore to any panel.
+- List all hot directories with their current paths in a formatted display.
+- Clear all hot directories at once to reset them to defaults.
 - The ability to backtrack previously visited directories.
 Not panel specific.